Traubert/UD_Akkadian-RIAO/index.md

 * In this Akkadian treebank, 13 universal tags have been used.
 * The tags AUX, INTJ, PUNCT, SYM are not used.
+* The words tagged PART are the emphatic lū, the quotation particle mā, the clitics ma and ni, and the negation particles lā and ul.
 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.